GoogleCloudPlatform/serverless-sample-tester/README.md

 ./sst [sample-dir]
 ```

-Make sure to authorize the gcloud SDK and set a default project before running this program.
+Make sure to authorize the gcloud SDK and set a default project and Cloud Run region before running this program.
+A
+default Cloud Run region can be set by setting the `run/region` gcloud property.